priyanshu9896/Code-Clash-2.0/README.md

 # MockStar: AI-Powered Mock Interview Platform

-MockStar is a modern web application that helps users practice for job interviews using AI.
+MockStar is a web application that helps users practice for job interviews using AI.
 Users can upload their resume, generate personalized interview questions, answer them (by typing or speaking), and receive feedback—including behaviour analysis—all in one place.

 Unlike traditional mock interview tools that ask random questions, this AI-powered system mimics a real HR interview by analyzing the user’s resume and asking context-specific questions.
 For example, if your resume lists a project, the AI may ask about its tech stack.
 Once you mention tools like Jira, it will follow up with deeper questions like “How did you implement Jira in your project?”—just like a real HR would.